Start a Business in China – Wholly Foreign Owned Entity (WFOE)

 - Consumption / indirect taxes including VAT levied on different products and services at rates of 16%, 10% or 6%.

 - Consumption Tax of between 1% and 56% for various manufactured or imported consumables and luxury goods.

 - Stamp Duty levied on various contracts, licenses and accounting books, at a rate between 0.005% and 0.1%.

 And the various annual requirements placed on WFOEs include:

 An annual audit conducted by a Chinese Certified Public Accounting (CPA) firm.
-This looks at the previous year’s financials and cash flow, and needs to be completed by the end of April each year.
+This looks at the previous year’s financials and cash flow and needs to be completed by the end of April each year.

 An annual tax return, to be completed by the end of May.
 This involves a full reconciliation of CIT paid for the previous year, as well as consideration of Transfer Pricing between related parties.

-- An annual report to be submitted to the local AIC by end of June, containing detailed company and financial information.
+- An annual report to be submitted to the local AIC by the end of June, containing detailed company and financial information.